brandcm/Archaic_Splicing/scripts/4_modern_data_preparation/README.md

-This repository houses scripts that generate additional information for both splice altering and non-splice altering variants among four archaic hominins.
+This directory houses scripts that generate additional information for both splice altering and non-splice altering variants among four archaic hominins.

 - calculate_non_ASW_AFR_allele_frequencies.sh retrieves information needed to recalculate the allele frequency for the 1KG superpopulation without the ASW (African Ancestry in Southwest US).
 Individuals in this population have higher proportions of non-African admixture than the other African populations so we recalculate this frequency to capture allele frequencies for populations sampled directly from Africa.